 Recovery from the broken state

-When a source is in the "BROKEN" state, the system no longer attempts to take a data snapshot from the service.
-To recover the source from this state you must run the "Debug" command first.
+When a source is in the Broken state, the system no longer attempts to take a data snapshot from the service.
+To recover the source from this state you must run the Debug command first.
 You will be provided with a detailed system output that can help you to identify the issue.
-Once the debug command returns with "OK", you can run "Restart" to return the source back to the standard snapshotting schedule.
+Once the debug command returns with OK, you can restart by manual data load (we recommend loading yesterday data) to return the source back to the standard snapshotting schedule.
+Read more on how to fix a broken source here.

 Using Sources in a Data flow

-When data contained in a single Source are delivered to the storage or provided to a dashboarding app based on the chosen destination.
+When data contained in a single Source is delivered to a storage or provided to a dashboarding app based on the chosen destination.

 Data flow with multiple sources